-Skill drill 4: Continuous feedback
+Skill drill 4: Continuous developmental feedback

 Post Workshop Support

 Performance management tip cards, feedback guide.
 Refresher learning through emails -1, 10, 30, 60 days, and a post-test quiz. eLearning for just-in-time concept reinforcement.

-- Qualitative: Learner and direct report evaluation through an online survey.
+- Qualitative: Learner and direct report evaluation through an online survey

 - Time: 5 hours

-- Target Audience: Associates, Managers and Leaders
+- Target Audience: Mid to Senior Level Managers

 - Batch size: 20-25 participants